ArtifexSoftware/MuPDF.NET/docs/page.rst

    .. method:: GetImageRects(string name, bool transform=false)

       PDF only: Return boundary boxes and transformation matrices of an embedded image.
-This is an improved version of :meth:`Page.get_image_bbox` with the following differences:
+This is an improved version of :meth:`Page.GetImageBbox` with the following differences:

       * There is no restriction on **how** the image is invoked (by the page or one of its Form XObjects).
 The result is always complete and correct.
       * The result is a list of :ref:`Rect` or (:ref:`Rect`, :ref:`Matrix`) objects -- depending on *transform*.
 Each list item represents one location of the image on the page.
-Multiple occurrences might not be detectable by :meth:`Page.get_image_bbox`.
+Multiple occurrences might not be detectable by :meth:`Page.GetImageBbox`.
       * The method invokes :meth:`Page.GetImageInfo` with `xrefs=true` and therefore has a noticeably longer response time than :meth:`Page.GetImageBbox`.

       :arg list,str,int item: an item of the list :meth:`Page.GetImages`, or the reference **name** entry of such an item (item[7]), or the image :data:`xref`.